Christian II of Denmark: In popular culture

-Christian den Anden (Christian II) is a 1889 play by Jenny Blicher-Clausen which was performed at Copenhagen's Dagmar Theatre.
+Christian den Anden (Christian II) is an 1889 play by Jenny Blicher-Clausen which was performed at Copenhagen's Dagmar Theatre.

 Jean Sibelius composed in 1898 incidental music King Christian II to a play about the king, and derived from it a suite.

 The Fall of the King (Kongens Fald), a novel by the Danish author and Nobel Prize Laureate Johannes V. Jensen, published in three parts from 1900 to 1901, is considered a major work of modern Danish literature.
 It relates the tangled history of Christian II reign and downfall as seen by the (fictional) Mikkel Thøgersen, a loyal follower of king.

 The Corridors of Time by Danish-American science fiction writer Poul Anderson includes a section where a modern American travels in time to 16th Century Denmark, arriving there shortly after Christian II's downfall – where he meets and befriends a diehard follower of the deposed King, and the two of them share various adventures.